cncf/toc/reviews/sandbox/2022/2022-Pravega-annual.md

 edge deployments, video analytics, and data management.
 What is more, [Atos](https://atos.net/en/2022/press-release_2022_05_04/atos-launches-innovative-edge-to-cloud-5g-and-ai-enabled-solution) is one of the main partners working with Dell to exploit Dell's Streaming Data Platform even further.

-[Temporal.io](https://temporal.io/), an external company providing a workflow platform, has started using Pravega in internal services.

 Pravega has been adopted as core architectural part of two new European Research projects:
 [NEARDATA (101092644)](https://neardata.eu/) and [CLOUDSKIN (101092646)](https://cloudskin.eu/).